Gluten-Free Flatbread

 Gluten-Free Flatbread Recipe

 I love how simple it is to make flavorful homemade flatbread at home with this easy gluten-free flatbread recipe.
-Similar to my gluten-free focaccia and gluten-free naan bread, this flatbread is a versatile side that pairs well with lots of different meals.
+Similar to my gluten-free focaccia and gluten-free naan bread, this flatbread is versatile and pairs well with lots of different meals.
 These flatbreads are naturally egg-free and can easily be made dairy-free and vegan!

 Ingredients